 Btw, my screen is calibrated.

-#8 Updated by angryziber - about 6 years ago
+#8 Updated by angryziber - over 6 years ago

 Here is the same scene shot with 40D: